About This Course

-You will have a range of lectures and practicals each week, supplemented with field courses, and tutorials in years 1 and 2.
-The final year includes an experimental project or a literature review, supervised by a staff member on a subject of your interest.
-Assessment is by formal examination and continuous assessment.
+You will have a range of lectures and practicals each week, supplemented with tutorials in years 1 and 2.
+The final year includes a research project, supervised by a staff member on a subject of your interest.
+Assessment is by formal examination and continuous assessment in a variety of formats.
 Welsh-medium modules are also available.

 What will you study on this course?

 In year one you will carry out a number of compulsory modules to provide you with a good grounding in several important aspects of biology.
-Since year 1 is common for all undergraduate degrees in the School of Medical Sciences, you will have an opportunity to change to Medical Sciences (B100) or Biomedical Science (B102) before the start of year 2.
+Since year 1 is common for all undergraduate degrees in the School of Medical Sciences, you will have an opportunity to change to Medical Sciences (B100) or Biomedical Science (B102) before the start of year 2 (subject to eligibility criteria).

 - Foundation in Molecules and Cells